Behat/Behat/CONTRIBUTING.md

 Backwards compatibility
 -----------------------

-Starting from `v3.0.1`, Behat is following [Semantic Versioning v2.0.0](http://semver.org/spec/v2.0.0.html).
+Starting from `v3.0.0`, Behat is following [Semantic Versioning v2.0.0](http://semver.org/spec/v2.0.0.html).
 This means that we take backwards compatibility of public API very seriously.
-Public API of Behat consists of all Behat and Testwork interfaces (like [this one](https://github.com/Behat/Behat/blob/3.0/src/Behat/Behat/Context/ContextClass/ClassResolver.php#L15-L22)) and service constants (like [this one](https://github.com/Behat/Behat/blob/3.0/src/Behat/Behat/Context/ServiceContainer/ContextExtension.php#L45)).
-So unless you want your PR to start a new major version of Behat (`v4.0.0` for example), you need to make sure that either you do not change existing interfaces and their usage across the system or that you at least introduce backwards compatiblity layer together with your change.
+So unless you want your PR to start a new major version of Behat (`v4.0.0` for example), you need to make sure that either you do not change existing interfaces and their usage across the system or that you at least introduce backwards compatibility layer together with your change.
 Not following these rules will cause a rejection of your PR.
 Exception could be an extremely rare case where BC break is introduced as a measure to fix a serious issue.

+You can read detailed guidance on what BC means in [Symfony2 BC guide](http://symfony.com/doc/current/contributing/code/bc.html).

 Contributing to Formatter Translations
 --------------------------------------